Google launches donation-matching campaign to raise $11 million for refugees

+* Q1 LOSS PER SHARE C$0.02 Source text for Eikon: Further company coverage:

-SAN FRANCISCO Google Inc (GOOGL.O) announced a donation-matching campaign that aims to raise $11 million for humanitarian organizations aiding the thousands of refugees that have overwhelmed European nations as they flee war-torn and impoverished countries.
+SAN FRANCISCO, Sept 15 Google Inc announced a donation-matching campaign that aims to raise $11 million for humanitarian organizations aiding the thousands of refugees that have overwhelmed European nations as they flee war-torn and impoverished countries.

 Google took an uncharacteristically personal approach in announcing the donation drive on its blog.
 Rather than having an executive make the announcement, Rita Masoud, a Google employee who fled Kabul with her family when she was seven years old, wrote about her personal experience.